darkforest-labs/.github/profile/README.md

 <td width="50%">

 ### 🛡️ Signal Intelligence
-Passive, persistent electromagnetic awareness for defense and security applications.
+Omnispectral sensing — RF through visible.
+Passive, persistent electromagnetic awareness for defense and security.

 </td>
 <td width="50%">

-### 🌍 Humanitarian Sensing
+### 🌍 Edge AI
-Disaster response, environmental monitoring, and infrastructure protection where power is scarce.
+Disaster response, environmental monitoring, infrastructure protection — anywhere power is scarce but intelligence is needed.

 </td>
 </tr>
 </table>

-## Philosophy

-We reject the assumption that intelligence requires digital abstraction.
-Our systems compute with physics directly:

-- **No clock** — asynchronous, event-driven
-- **No ADC** — analog in, analog out
-- **No memory bus** — storage is computation

-The result: AI that can hide in the noise floor.
+## The Dark Forest Connection

+> *"The universe is a dark forest.
+Every civilization is an armed hunter stalking through the trees... trying to tread without sound."*
+>
+> — Liu Cixin, *The Dark Forest*

+In Liu Cixin's universe, detection means destruction.
+The same principle applies to sensing: the best sensor is one that cannot be detected.
+Our analog systems operate below the noise floor — perceiving without revealing.

 ---

 <div align="center">

-**We don't just build sensors.
-We build the eyes for a civilization that intends to survive.**
+**We don't just build AI.
+We build AI that can hide.**

 <br>